 - The MilSeq Project is the first trial to examine the provision of whole exome sequencing to active duty military in the US Air Force through their military healthcare providers.

-- The REVEAL-SCAN Study is the first multi-site, randomized clinical trial to examine the impact of learning amyloid imaging results in cognitively normal individuals.
+- The REVEAL-SCAN Project is the first multi-site, randomized clinical trial to examine the impact of learning amyloid imaging results in cognitively normal individuals.

 - The PeopleSeq Consortium is tracking the medical, behavioral and economic outcomes of health early adopters who have been sequenced through a number of commercial and research protocols.

 - The MedSeq Project is the first randomized clinical trial to measure the impact of whole genome sequencing on the practice of medicine by recruiting both healthy individuals and patients suspected of hereditary cardiomyopathy.